abadithela/Benders-Minimum-Fill/README.md

 # Benders-Minimum-Fill
-For a given sparse symmetric indefinite matrix, this algorithm returns a minimum fill-in reducing permutation matrix for pre-ordering the matrix prior to LDL' factorization..
+For a given sparse symmetric indefinite matrix, this algorithm returns a minimum fill-in reducing permutation matrix for pre-ordering the matrix prior to LDL' factorization.